ioenotes/ioenotes/content/english/syllabus/computer/year1-part1/engineering-workshop-me-106.md

 3. Kalpakjian, S. and Schmid, S.R.
 (2008), *Manufacturing Processes for Engineering Materials*, 5th ed., Prentice Hall
 4. DeGarmo, E.P., Black, J.T., and Kohser, R.A.
 (2008), *Materials and Processes in Manufacturing*, 10th ed., Wiley
 5. Amstead, B.H., Ostwald, P.F., and Begeman, M.L.
 (2008), *Manufacturing Processes*, 8th ed., Wiley

----

-**Contributions Welcome:**
-If you find any discrepancies, have updated syllabus documents, or wish to contribute in any other way, please visit our general [contribution page on GitHub](https://github.com/ioenotes/ioenotes).
-For syllabus-specific updates, you can directly access the [syllabus content folder](https://github.com/ioenotes/ioenotes/tree/main/content/english/syllabus).
-Your help is invaluable in keeping this resource beneficial for all students!

-For updates specific to this Engineering Workshop (ME106) syllabus page, you can [suggest an edit directly on GitHub](https://github.com/ioenotes/ioenotes/blob/main/content/english/syllabus/computer/year1-part1/engineering-workshop-me-106.md).
-Your help is invaluable in keeping this resource beneficial for all students!